-We showcase the method using Monte Carlo simulations based on stylized random network structures as well as real world networks.
-In each case, we take a fixed network structure $W_0$ , and simulate panel data as if the data generating process were given by (1).
-We then apply the method on the simulated panel data to recover estimates of all elements in $W_0$ , as well as the endogenous and exogenous social effect parameters ( $\rho_0$ , $\gamma_0$ ).
+We showcase the method using Monte Carlo simulations based on stylized random network structures as well as real-world networks.
+In each case, we take a fixed network structure W_0 and simulate panel data as if the data generating process were given by (1).
+We then apply the method to the simulated panel data to recover estimates of all elements in W_0 , as well as the endogenous and exogenous social effect parameters (ρ_0 , γ_0).
 The networks considered vary in size, complexity, and their aggregate and node-level features.
-Despite this heterogeneity, we find the method to perform well in all simulations.
-In a reasonable dimension of panel data T and with varying node numbers across simulations (N), we find the true network structure $W_0$ is well recovered.
-For each simulated network, the majority of true links are correctly identified even for T = 5, and the proportion of true non-links (zeroes in $W_0$ ) captured correctly as zeros is over 85% even when T = 5.
-Both proportions rapidly increase with T. The endogenous and exogenous social effects are
+In small samples, we find that the majority of links are identified even for T=5, and the proportion of true non-links (zeros in W_0) captured correctly as zeros is over 85% even when T=5.
+Of course, there are important limitations to the use of the method in small-T cases.
+Biases are expected and manifest themselves in two ways.
+First, weak links can be shrunk to zero, and the strength of strong edges can be overestimated.
+Second, the estimates of ρ and γ can suffer from small-sample bias, being analogous to well-known results for autoregressive time series models.
+Both properties rapidly improve with T. For instance, biases in the estimation of endogenous and exogenous effects parameters ($\hat{\rho}$, $\hat{\gamma}$) fall quickly with T and are close to zero for large sample sizes.
+The endogenous and exogenous social effects are also